UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-6.md

 ```XAML
 TextColor="{Binding Path=SayingNumber, Converter={StaticResource ColorConv}}"
 ```
-The `Converter` property (from the `SetBinding` API) must refer to an instance of ColorConverter.
+The `Converter` property (from the `SetBinding` API) must refer to an instance of `ColorConverter`.
 We use the special syntax {StaticResource ..} and a key name to refer to objects in the resource dictionary.

 _Do not forget the comma when providing multiple parameters_ (this one had be going for some time!)

-> **Note** - do not confuse {Static ...} and {StaticResource ...}.
+> **Note** - do not confuse `{Static ...}` and `{StaticResource ...}`.
 They look similar, but they are distinctly different.

 Next the Button.
-Again, constrating with the code API, this has few surprises.
-Note again how for the `Text` property, two parameters are passed.
-To accomodate the double-quotes, the outer string uses single-quotes
+Again, beginning with the code API, note again how for the `Text` property, two parameters are passed.
+To accommodate the double-quotes, the outer string uses single-quotes:

 ```XAML
      <Button x:Name="MessageButton"